kalvn/Shaarli-Material/README.md

 ## Installation
+### Shaarli 0.5.0 or above
 Download the `material` folder into the `tpl` directory of your Shaarli installation.
 It should be next to existing `.html` files.

-In your Shaarli installation, open the `options.php` file which is inside the `data` folder.
-If it doesn't exist, create it.
+In your Shaarli installation, open the `data/config.php` and change the `RAINTPL_TPL` parameter to `tpl/material/`.
-If you created it, ensure the content of the file starts with `<?php` as it's a PHP file.

-At the bottom of the file, add the following line:
+If you can find this parameter, paste the following line at the end of the file:

 ```php
 $GLOBALS['config']['RAINTPL_TPL'] = 'tpl/material/' ; // keep the trailing slash!